 4. Great cuisine, fresh produce

-The country enjoys a varied cuisine, from regional tacos to the staple guacamole and international food.
+The country enjoys varied cuisine, from regional tacos to the staple guacamole and international food.
 Fresh fruit and vegetables are in abundance and inexpensive.

 5. Affordable healthcare